 Slip-Resistant surfaces are multi-functional

 R10 surfaces are most suited to domestic uses as they are best used on areas that are not intended to be walked on when wet.
-Slip-resistance for dry flooring can be used in kitchens, living areas and hallways.
+Slip-resistance flooring can be used in kitchens, living areas and hallways.

 Cost-effective for architecture